 What else can I see?

-There’s not much else on offer in Rwanda (aside from exploring lovely Kigali), but gorilla trekking here combines excellently with a safari in Kenya or Tanzania as it can be done in a couple of days and transport links are good.
-Try The Big Six itinerary (Volcanoes & the Masai Mara) and add some down-time at the Kenya coast.
+Gorilla trekking in Rwanda combines excellently with a safari in Kenya or Tanzania as it can be done in a couple of days and transport links are good.
+Try The Big Six itinerary (Volcanoes & the Masai Mara) and add some down-time on the Kenyan coast.

 Uganda, however, is a fantastic safari destination in its own right.
 The Gorillas and Gameparks itinerary combines Bwindi with Queen Elizabeth National Park, but you could add stops in Murchison Falls or Kibale for chimpanzee trekking (and breaking up that long journey from Entebbe).